 \subsection{Finite elliptical cylinder with a uniform particle density}

-Let now consider a bunch shaped as an elliptical cylinder.
+Let us now consider a bunch shaped as an elliptical cylinder.
 We make use of the same notations as in the previous subsection.
-In the ultra relativistic scenario, the correction factors $C_1$ and $C_2$ should be neglected from the beginning.
+In the ultra-relativistic scenario, the correction factors $C_1$ and $C_2$ should be neglected from the beginning.
 By expanding the integrand of $I_1$ in a power series as above, we get